Carmen Tockmaji: “I communicate with the world through art”

 Carmen Tokmehji is an exceptional artist.
 She is a multifaceted artist who is proficient in many genres and has a passion for all of them.

-Carmen Tokmehji is an exceptional artist.
+Carmen Tockmaji is an exceptional artist.
 She is a multifaceted artist who is proficient in many genres and has a passion for all of them that is not confined to any one field but rather views it as her high purpose of reaching out to the world.

 Along with the scent of her autonomous creativity, Carmen’s diverse body of work reveals her unique spirituality and attests to the depth of her skill, which she meticulously honed to become one of the Higher Institute of Music’s inspirations.